Wednesday, April 25, 2012

 Directions

-1. Boil the 2 cups of water and add the tapioca pearls.
+Boil a small pot of water and add the tapioca pearls.
 Reduce the heat and let it simmer for about 10 minutes.
 Cover the pan and let it stand for another 10 minutes or until most of the tapioca pearls are clear.
-Gently remove all excess water and run under cold water.
-I read this on one recipe.
-I think it helps stop the cooking process.
-Tapioca is probably the hardest part of this recipe because you don't want to undercook it (still looks white in the middle) and you don't want to overcook it (completely mushy).
-That's why it's really important to remove it from the heat when MOST of the pearls are clear.
-Some white centers are okay because you are setting this aside and it will continue to cook a little.
+Gently remove all excess water and run under cold water to stop the cooking process.

 This is what it looks like when you first start.

-2. Boil a pot of water and add the raw taro root.
+Use a larger pot and boil water.
+Add the raw taro root.
 Boil until the taro is tender and then drain the water.
-Mash the taro bashed on your preference.
-(I do not like chunks of taro in mine so I use a food processor or blender once I add the milk/water)
+Mash it up like mashed potato based on your preference.
+I like a creamier texture so I use a puree immersion blender once I added some liquid in the next step.
+If you like chunks of taro, then I would suggest lightly mashing it up by hand.

-3. Add the coconut milk and rock sugar to the mashed taro and simmer until the sugar is completely melted.
+Add the coconut milk and rock sugar to the mashed taro and simmer until the sugar is completely melted.
 Taste it and alter it to your liking.
-I like a more soupy consistency so I add the 1 cup water.
+Note that it should be a bit on the sweeter side because the tapioca will make it more bland.
+(I suggest getting the texture where you like because it's hard to mash/puree once the tapioca pearls are in.)
+For a soupier/creamier texture, I like to add a cup of water.